-Suzanne is a health and social care researcher, with skills in both qualitative and quantitative methods, and a particular interest in using innovative methods to make research participation accessible to all.
-She first joined SPRU in 1996 to investigate the needs of children and young people living with a chronic illness or disability.
-Since then the remit of her work has widened to include all ages groups, complex service evaluations, and the well-being of health and social care practitioners.
-Her current research interests are: the support needs of people living with inflammatory bowel disease; the prevention of burnout in paediatric oncology staff; and services for autistic adults.
+Suzanne is a health and social care researcher, with skills in both qualitative and quantitative methods, and a particular interest in making research participation accessible to all.
+She first joined SPRU in 1996 to investigate the experiences and needs of children and young people living with a chronic illness or disability.
+Since then the remit of her work has widened to include all age groups, the well-being of health and social care practitioners, complex service evaluations, and the development of psychometric measures for use in research and practice.
+Her current research interests are: the healthcare experiences of children and young people with life-limiting conditions; the lived experiences and support needs of autistic people and their families across the lifespan; and the prevention of stress and burnout in healthcare staff.

 - PhD (Health Sciences), University of York